-Between the ongoing pandemic, the imminent downfall of the USPS, the world's general state of chaos, and the never-ending climate crisis, the end of the world doesn't seem totally unimaginable.
+Between the world's general state of chaos and the climate crisis, the end of the world doesn't seem totally unimaginable.
 Therefore, many of us were worried when we noticed that the sky looked somewhat yellow, instead of emitting its regular blue hue, though it turns out our beloved planet may be just fine.

-If you happened to be one of many wondering why the sky has looked slightly yellow on recent evenings, you definitely weren't alone.
+If you happened to be one of many wondering why the sky looks slightly yellow on certain evenings, you definitely aren't alone.
 Luckily, there's a scientific reason behind this unusual phenomena, and we're (relatively) positive the end of the world isn't here yet.

 An evening thunderstorm may turn the sky slightly yellow or orange.

 Oftentimes, the sky will appear yellow when a thunderstorm occurs.
 According to the National Severe Storms Laboratory, thunderstorms most often occur in the late afternoon or early evening, around the same time when the sun is beginning to set.
 Though the sun is blocked by clouds, the process of a sunset still happens, and it still emits colors.
-Therefore, a yellow-ish-orange hue may become visible through the clouds.
+Therefore, a yellow, orange, and/or red hue may become visible through the clouds.